leonardgoeke/AnyMOD.jl/docs/src/sets.md

 </tbody>
 </table>
 ```
-Within the model only nodes without any descendants are actual technologies.
+Within a model only nodes without any descendants are actual technologies.
 The remaining nodes have the sole purpose of organizing them.
 This facilitates the read-in of parameter data and formulation of certain constraints (e.g. the available rooftop area limiting the summed capacity of `photovoltaic` and `solarThermal`).
 The resulting hierarchical tree from the table above is displayed below.
 ```@raw html
 <img src="../assets/tech.png" width="100%"/>
 ```